Argentine polar dog: Care and work

 Different variables were kept in mind when overseeing the feeding and care of the dogs.
 Army veterinarians had to take into consideration each dog's particular condition and needs to ensure the animal's longevity and optimal performance.
 The variables that caretakers considered included, but were not limited to, rest periods, pregnancy, gastrointestinal issues, and dog's last activity and its duration.
 The time of the year and the surrounding temperatures also had to be considered, as the harsh winters took a bigger toll on their health.

 Dogs were initially fed exclusively with a balanced feed called Pemmican.
 This was a concentrated, dried and hyper-caloric food that accounted for 5000 calories per serving.
 Over time, Pemmican began to be supplemented by and/or mixed with seal meat, which was greatly enjoyed by the dogs and provided extra calories that helped them remain strong.
-Nonetheless, the meat was never meant to replace Pemmican, and some dogs became sluggish if given more than ⅓ or even ¼ of seal meat in relation to Pemmican.
+Nonetheless, the meat was never meant to replace Pemmican, and some dogs became sluggish if their feed is a third or even a quarter seal meat in relation.
 Feeding the dogs seal meat proved to be counterproductive, since some animals would reject Pemmican in favor of meat, which often led to digestive issues when consumed in great quantities.
 Later on, these dogs would have trouble readopting Pemmican as their primary source of food.

 A well-trained Argentine polar dog was expected to have a working day of approximately 8 to 9 hours, hauling a weight similar to their own at a moderate pace, depending on the terrain.
 Dogs were trained to obey their master's voice rather than a whip or a similar striking object.
 The most intelligent dog in each pack would be appointed to take the lead after each command.
 Behind this individual, dogs would be paired in yokes, called "first yoke", "second yoke", "third yoke" and "stem yoke".
 The sleds were pulled by an uneven number of dogs which, depending on the freight, could total 7, 9, or 13.